-Directorate mSCOA Function / Sub-function Outcome IDP ref.
-Key performance indicator Unit of Measurement Ward 3aseline Annual Target Annual Target 22/23 Actual 22/23 23/24 24/25 25/26 26/27 Resources services required at an acceptable level with the support administrative systems and skilled staff whose performance is regularly monitored. of the MM and managers reporting directly to the MM conducted twice per year Corporate Services Administration /Human Resources The municipality is internally transformed to deliver the services required at an acceptable level with the support administrative systems and skilled staff whose performance is regularly monitored.
-SO5.9 Develop, submit and publicise the performacne agreements of the MM and manageres reporting directly to the MM (the number of performacne agreements is dependant on the filled positions) Number of performance agreements signed, submitted and publicised - 4 6 6 6 6 6 6 Office of the MM Administration The municipality is internally transformed to deliver the services required at an acceptable level with the support administrative systems and skilled staff whose performance is regularly monitored.
-S05.10 To implement ICT systems and technology to enable the municipality to deliver excellent customer experience Percentage implementation of the ICT operational plan 70% 100% 75% 100% 100% 100% 100%
+Directorate mSCOA Function Outcome IDP Key performance Unit of Ward Baseline Annual T arget / Sub-function ref. indicator Measurement 22/23 Actual 22/23 23/24 Actual 23/24 24/25 25/26 26/27 Services Human Resources deliver the services required at an acceptable level with the support administrative systems and skilled staff whose performance is regularly monitored. procedures to every municipal directorate by 30 June 2024 Procedures documented and provided to municipal directorates by 30 June 2024 Corporate Services Administration / Human Resources The municipality is internally transformed to deliver the services required at an acceptable level with the support administrative systems and skilled staff whose performance is regularly monitored.
+SO5.8 Coordinate Bi-annual performance assessments of the MM and managers reporting directly to the MM by 30 June 2025 Performance assessments conducted twice per year SPM 2 2 0 2 2 2 2 2 Corporate Services Administration /Human Resources The municipality is internally transformed to deliver the services required at an acceptable level with the support administrative systems and skilled staff whose performance is regularly monitored.
+SO5.9 % Completion of the appointed Sec 56 & 57 Managers performance agreements by 16 August 2025 % Performance agreements developed, submitted and publicised SPM 3 6 6 6 3 100% 100% 100% Finance Administration The municipality is internally transformed to deliver the services required at an acceptable level with the support administrative systems and skilled staff whose performance is Perform a post audit review of ICT frameworks, methodologies, policies, plans and strategies and update in accordance with recommendations made by the Auditor ICT Frameworks, methodologies, policies, plans and strategies updated as per audit action plan by the SPM 100% 0% 0% 100% 100% 0% 0% 0%